pablosalvador10/ai-hsl-ignited/docs/index.md

 | **Improving Diagnostic Accuracy in Radiology with AI-Generated Preliminary Reads**  | To Be Announced                       | [Register Now](https://example.com/register7)     |
 | **From Frustration to Automation: Accelerating Prior Authorization with Azure AI** | To Be Announced                       | [Register Now](https://example.com/register8)     |

-*Note: All sessions are virtual and free to attend.*

 ## **Who Should Attend?** 🎯

 🔹 **Healthcare Executives & Decision-Makers**